 - Pilings and a platform or columns and a platform.
 Or pilings under columns with grade level concrete beam tying pilings together with platform.

-The type of foundation that is built for your new home depends on which is more advantageous for your area, what your building department requires and what is required for your type soil.
+The type of foundation that is built for your new home depends on which is more advantageous for your area, what your building department requires and if your foundation is other than concrete slab - what your soil’s report recommends.

 The standard foundation that comes with Ai’s building plans is a concrete slab.
 For Ai to design any other foundation other than concrete slab, a local engineer is hired.
-He requires a soil’s report where the soil engineer recommends what type foundation be built for that type soil.
-Take the soil engineer’s recommendations and ask local builder of foundation subcontractor about installation costs for those type foundations.
-Let us know what type foundation fits your budget and your soil and we will pass your soil report and type foundation you want designed to the local engineer.
-The local PE engineer then quotes a fee of $200 to $500 to give Ai details for your foundation design.
-He calculates the load of the dome and its interior floors to determine wall or column or piling design.
+He requires a soil’s report where the soil engineer recommending what type foundation be built for that type soil.
+The local Florida license PE engineer uses the soil report data to give Ai details for your foundation design.
+He calculates the load of the dome and its interior floors to determine joist size and spacing and wall design.
 Ai then incorporates the engineer’s designs into your building plans.
+Call our office at 321-639-8777 for engineer pricing.

 The dome’s standard footing size is 20″ tall by 16″ wide with slab 4″.
 Foundation should be built on undisturbed native soil or fill - with soil compacted to 98% density for a minimum of 2,000 psf of bearing pressure.
 If your bearing capacity is less, then the engineer can increase your footer size and slab thickness.
 For example the soil for a dome being built in California was 1,500 psf.
 Its footer was increased to 20’x20″ and slab was increased to 6″.